 Dissertations should be provided to the examiners at least two weeks before the date of a Final GBO Exam.
 Students and advisors are responsible for distributing copies to the examiners.

-The Binding Office provides detailed information on properly formatting a dissertation or thesis.
+The Library provides detailed information on properly formatting a dissertation or thesis.
 Dissertations not formatted according to our guidelines will not be accepted.
-Additionally, the Binding Office provides information on the submission process including the fees and payment form associated with submitting a thesis.
+Additionally, the Library provides information on the submission process.

 Part-Time Krieger School of Arts and Sciences Master’s Ceremony